skeenan947/gpt-chrome/README.md

 markdown
 # ChatGPT Content Assistant Chrome Extension

-This guide will walk you through the process of installing the **ChatGPT Content Assistant** Chrome extension directly from its GitHub repository.
+This guide will walk you through the process of installing the **ChatGPT Content Assistant** Chrome extension directly from its GitHub repository and provide usage instructions.

 ## Prerequisites